-Once the build process starts, select the build number to see the build in progress.
+Once the build process starts, select the build job to see the build in progress.

 The build will generate and push the docker image to ACR.
 After the build is completed, you will see the build summary.
-To view the generated images in the Azure Portal, select the Azure Container Registry and navigate to the Repositories.
+To view the generated images navigate to the Azure Portal, select the Azure Container Registry and navigate to the Repositories.

 Switch back to the Azure DevOps portal.
-Select the Release tab in the Pipelines section and double-click on the latest release.
+Select the Releases tab in the Pipelines section and double-click on the latest release.
 Select In progress link to see the live logs and release summary.

 Once the release is complete, launch the Azure Cloud Shell and run the below commands to see the pods running in AKS: